LasagnaCake/MakaiLib/docs/changes/Modules.md

 - - The issue isn't *really* the DLLs, it's more of the `.h` & `.o` files - do they also need to be shipped together (what I'm trying to avoid)?
 - - Also, how do I even do (most of) the  value macros the engine uses?
 - - - Could do something like this: [https://stackoverflow.com/a/75116431](https://stackoverflow.com/a/75116431)
+- - - Or just use command-line arguments

 ## File Naming Convention